 The courses are of great quality and beauty, designed and prepared to competition level for Europe and the rest of the world.

-The alternative athletics track is at L’Alfas del Pi which is a very short 5minute train ride from Benidorm.
+The alternative athletics track is at L’Alfas del Pi which is a very short five-minute train ride from Benidorm.
 The facilities here are top notch and again the track is free of charge to use, however it does get very busy at times.